chainer/chainer-chemistry/docs/source/index.rst

 * Loaders for several well-known datasets (QM9, Tox21 etc.)

-Introductory to deep learning for molecules and Chainer Chemistry is also available `here (Google Slides) <https://docs.google.com/presentation/d/1oNGaB1fdF2TGpU9PZIkxnQVyzuUl4umudLMA96d5F_s/>`_.
+Introductory to deep learning for molecules and Chainer Chemistry is also available `here (SlideShare) <https://www.slideshare.net/KentaOono/deep-learning-for-molecules-introduction-to-chainer-chemistry>`_.

 .. toctree::
    :maxdepth: 1